2018 May Bank Holiday walk

 [image left: Fish design on Ayyubid glazed pottery; late C12/early C13 AD.
 Courtesy of Dr K Prag]

 Autumn lecture - November 2017

-[image left: Reconstruction of the head and shoulders of a victim of the Vesuvius eruption in AD79.
+[image right: Reconstruction of the head and shoulders of a victim of the Vesuvius eruption in AD79.
 Courtesy of Richard Neave]

 Our Autumn lecture, 'Macedon, mycenae, molars and more: reconstructing ancient faces' was given by Professor John Prag, Honorary Professor in the Manchester Museum and Professor Emeritus of Classics in the University of Manchester.

 His ground-breaking work on archaeological reconstruction brings together all the details that specialists can deduce from ancient remains, producing what he describes as a three-dimensional report, more accurate and powerful than any printed account.
 He paid warm tribute to the many specialists who had contributed to the research – surgeons, dentists, anthropologists, physicists, radiologists and others.

 A large and enthralled audience watched as he revealed the lifelike heads he had produced in collaboration with the medical artist Richard Neave.
 Philip of Macedon was a particularly startling sight, as the skull found at Vergina supported the historical record that he had lost an eye in battle.
 The method has also been used to identify modern-day murder victims, and to prove that ancient tomb effigies and mummy paintings were, not surprisingly, considerably idealised.

 Oxford alumni network - Manchester LinkedIn group - September 2017